 Resources / FAQs:

-Once you have requested the kit and arrangements have been finalized, the equipment will be delivered to, and picked up from, the agreed upon location by an SVO member.
+Once you have requested the kit and arrangements have been finalized, the equipment will be transferred at the agreed upon location by an SVO member.

 While your equipment is on loan, free telephone support is available daily from noon to 7pm.
 435-644-3735